Greenwich Millennium Village: Development

-Some GMV residents have complained that the noise insulation in the Kilby Court blocks is inadequate.
+In 2005, some GMV residents complained that the noise insulation in the Kilby Court blocks was inadequate.

 Transport

 Buses

-Greenwich Millennium Village is served by London Buses routes 108, 129, 132, 161, 188, 422, 472 and 486.
+Greenwich Millennium Village is served by numerous London Buses routes, including 108, 129, 132, 161, 180, 188, 335, 422, 472 and 486.

 London Underground

 The nearest station is North Greenwich on the Jubilee line.

 National Rail

 The nearest stations are Charlton and Westcombe Park for Southeastern services towards Dartford, London Cannon Street and London Charing Cross.

 London River Services

 The nearest pier is North Greenwich for Thames Clippers services towards Embankment, Greenwich and Woolwich Arsenal.

 London Cable Car

-The London Cable Car service opened in June 2012 and connects North Greenwich with the Royal Docks on the other side of the River Thames.
+The London Cable Car line opened in June 2012 and connects North Greenwich with the Royal Docks on the north side of the River Thames.
 Its southern terminal is located north of the Millennium Village, on the south side of Edmund Halley Way.

 In popular culture

 The video for Lady Leshurr's Queen's Speech Ep.4 was filmed at the Greenwich Millennium Village.

 The development was also the setting for BBC One ident “Windows” in 2006.
 Residents were seen using their windows to reflect sunlight into a ring.
 Filmed at the Greenwich Millennium Village in south east London and directed by Matthias Hoene.
 This ident was withdrawn in 2008 and was often used to introduce daytime programming.